-Why he waited so long to excommunicate John D. Lee and why he secured the reinstatement of Isaac Haight four years after he was excommunicated.
+Why did Brigham Young wait so long to excommunicate John D. Lee?
+And why did he secure the reinstatement of Isaac Haight four years after he was excommunicated?

-If you could go back in time and observe any event from Brigham Young’s life, what would you most like to see?
+What event from Brigham Young’s life would Thomas Alexander most like to see?

 Make a list of your Top 5 essential books about Brigham Young.